mythrimujumdar-afk/AI--Chatbox/README.md

-# AI--Chatbox
-AI - Chatbox using ollama
+# 🤖 AI Chatbox using Ollama

+## Features
+- Local AI chatbot (no internet required)
+- Built using Python and Ollama
+- Runs in terminal

+## Coming Soon
+- Web UI using Streamlit